swina/nuxpresso-docs/src/guide/nuxpresso-nuxt.md

-# NUXPRESSO Static Site Generator
+# nuxpresso Static Site Generator

 **nuxpresso-nuxt** is the static site generator used to publish your website.